DeFlesz/antrock/README.md

 I use **CMake** as the basis for the build procedure.
 That means `cmake` and `g++/gcc` (or any other compiler) is all you need.

+**Make sure you have everything required for glfw, glad and other libraries installed** __TODO make sure CMake automation checks for all of that__

 From root directory you can:
 ```bash
 #only if build folder does not exist